patrickkunka/mixitup/docs/mixitup.Events.md

 ## Overview

-The `mixitup.Events` class contains all custom events dispatched by MixItUp.
+The `mixitup.Events` class contains all custom events dispatched by MixItUp at various points within the lifecycle of a mixer operation.

 Each event is analogous to the callback function of the same name defined in the `callbacks` configuration object, and is triggered immediately before it.